What Does 1:100 Leverage Mean? Why Most Traders Should Never Use It

 100x leverage

-If you already trade markets with leverage, this guide explains how 100x exposure behaves in real execution and why risk tolerance matters more than account size.
+This guide explains how 100x exposure behaves in real execution and why risk tolerance matters more than account size.
+Exchanges offer ratios like 100x because experienced scalpers and arbitrageurs need capital efficiency for very short holding periods, not because it is appropriate for most traders.

 Key Takeaways